 - Grease 2 large baking sheets and melt the remaining 6 tablespoons butter in a dish and set aside.

 - Use the 1/2 cup remaining flour to roll the dough out.
 Dust the work surface with flour.
 Divide the dough in half.
 Place one half on the floured surface and dust the dough enough so dough doesn't stick to rolling pin.
 Roll each half into a rectangle 1/4 to 1/3 inch thick (make sure you still have enough flour underneath as you are rolling it out).
 Brush the surface with melted butter and sprinkle lightly with sugar and then cinnamon.
-(I use about 1/4 cup sugar and 2 tablespoons cinnamon for each half of dough.)
+(I use about 1/4 cup sugar and 2 teaspoons cinnamon for each half of dough.)
 Roll the dough long end to long end.
 With the seam side down, cut the dough using a double piece of colored thread.
 (I like to make marks on the top of the dough by gently pressing with the string to make sure they are all the same size and I get 12.)
 Place the thread under the dough, bringing both ends to the top and cross the threads.
 Pull the thread through the dough to cut.

 - Place on a greased cookie sheet (12 per sheet) and allow to rise for 2 hours.